neuroidss/lab-governance/README.md

 Every project lead has to take responsibility in organizing meetings, liaising with clients, and do resource management for the project.

 ##### Policy: FTE definition
 FTE, full time employee is a measurement unit, it could be one or more person and in average means 4 days / week, daily 8 hours, 130 hours / month.
-This time includes holidays, learning time and sick leave.

 ##### Policy: Human resource dedication
 - Partners can be dedicated to work on a Client projects